Opinion | Trump loves low blows, but voters want a clean debate. Biden shouldn’t take the bait.

 Wallace, who also moderated the Trump-Clinton faceoff held Oct.
 19, 2016, at the University of Nevada at Las Vegas, knows that Trump loves to throw low blows and lie through his teeth.
 Rest assured, Wallace is ready for the displays of incivility that attend so much of Trump’s life.
 Hope it’s true, too, of the moderators in the debates to follow.

 What you aren’t likely to see Tuesday is a repeat of Trump’s attempts at intimidation.
 In the Las Vegas debate, Trump left his seat and invaded Clinton’s personal space to hulk over the shorter Clinton as she answered questions.
 Against Biden, he wouldn’t dare try that without Secret Service agents at his side.
-Undoubtedly there will be other Trump stunts.
+Undoubtedly, there will be other Trump stunts.

 The question is whether Biden is prepared for the insults, untruths and uncouth behavior set to come his way.
 Either way, let’s hope Wallace doesn’t put up with Trump’s distractions for long, because the designated debate topics offer a rich field for exploration.
 The voters want and deserve a clean contest.

 Voters will want to hear out Trump and Biden on the handling of covid-19, on racial reckoning and urban unrest, on the economy, on free and fair elections, and on the nominees’ records of service.
-The public can decide how well Trump and Biden’s positions hold up under close scrutiny and cross-examination — provided the candidates stick with the issues.
+The public can decide how well Trump’s and Biden’s positions hold up under close scrutiny and cross-examination — provided the candidates stick with the issues.

 A night of gloves-off combativeness would only shed more light on the vulgarity that Trump has brought to the presidency.